When you first quit drinking alcohol, you likely wonder how long it will take to reverse the damage to your body.

 Alcohol-induced liver disease (AULD) is a condition that describes inflammation of your liver that occurs only when you drink too much.

-There are three types of alcohol-induced liver disease representing the three stages of the disease.
+Three types of alcohol-induced liver disease represent the disease’s three stages.

 Fatty liver Disease